Article

 Tools for collaboration with clients

 To collaborate with clients and their product teams, we use some of the tools mentioned below.
+These tools help involve stakeholders in the design review and feedback process, ensuring that key parties can visualize strategies, review prototypes, and approve designs collaboratively.

 You can’t go without video conferences — when people hire us as UI/UX designers, we have to gather requirements, discuss with them our ideas, and share results.
 Figma is another must-have tool when you need clients to see wireframes or prototypes.
+Some tools also allow you to assign tasks to both internal team members and clients, making project management and task delegation more organized.

 What’s new here is presentation tools used to communicate ideas, research results and designs.